Sokołów County

-Sokołów County (powiat sokołowski) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
+Sokołów County (powiat sokołowski) is a powiat (a unit of territorial administration and local government in Poland) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Sokołów Podlaski, which lies 88 km east of Warsaw.
 The only other town in the county is Kosów Lacki, lying 23 km north of Sokołów Podlaski.

 The county covers an area of 1131.42 km2.
 As of 2019 its total population is 53,992, out of which the population of Sokołów Podlaski is 18,946, that of Kosów Lacki is 2,089, and the rural population is 32,957.

 Neighbouring counties

 Sokołów County is bordered by Ostrów Mazowiecka County and Wysokie Mazowieckie County to the north, Siemiatycze County to the east, Siedlce County to the south, and Węgrów County to the west.

 Administrative division

 The county is subdivided into nine gminas (one urban, one urban-rural and seven rural).
 These are listed in the following table, in descending order of population.